jengalas/bwaf-bbw/about/boardandstaff.md

       and a bachelor’s degree from Georgetown University.
 She is a current member of the American Institute of Architects (AIA) and has been a speaker at AIA conferences and Urban Land Institute events."
+  - title: Mary McLeod, Ph.D.
+    title_role: Consulting Historian/ Editor of Pioneering Women of American Architecture
+    image: "/v1618331199/McLeod-headshot_prd2h9.jpg"
+    description: 'Mary McLeod is a professor of architecture at Columbia University, where she teaches architecture history and theory.
+She has also taught at Yale University, Harvard University, University of Kentucky, and the Institute for Architecture and Urban Studies.
+Her research and publications have focused on the history of the modern movement and on contemporary architecture theory, examining issues concerning the connections between architecture and politics.
+      She is co-editor of Architecture, Criticism, Ideology and Architecture Reproduction, and is the editor of and contributor to the book Charlotte Perriand: An Art of Living (Abrams, 2003).
+In addition, she is co-editor of the website Pioneering Women of American Architecture (Beverly Willis Architectural Foundation). '
+  - title: Victoria Rosner, Ph.D.
+    title_role: 'Consulting Historian/ Editor of Pioneering Women of American Architecture '
+    image: "/v1618329946/victoria-rosner-columbia_d4ppc3.jpg"
+    description: |-
+      Victoria Rosner is Dean of Academic Affairs at Columbia University School of General Studies and teaches in the Columbia University Department of English and Comparative Literature.
+Much of her scholarship focuses on modernism across diverse forms of cultural production, notably literature and architecture.
+She is the author, most recently, of Machines for Living: Modernism and Domestic Life (Oxford University Press, 2020).
+      A growing component of her work examines gender in the professions: Victoria is co-editor of Beverly Willis Architecture Foundation’s web-based archive Pioneering Women of American Architecture.
+  - title: Cynthia Kracauer, AIA
+    title_role: Executive Director
+    image: "/v1618333357/Cynthia_HS_qd6dqf.jpg"
+    description: 'Cynthia is an architect and currently serves as the Executive Director for the Beverly Willis Architecture Foundation (BWAF).
+She joins the Foundation following ten years as the Managing Director of the American Institute of Architects New York Chapter, Center for Architecture.
+Both an architect and a creative institutional administrator, Cynthia was responsible for the creation of Archtober, the New York City month-long festival of architecture and design.
+As one of the early pioneers of co-education in the 1970’s, Cynthia graduated from Princeton University receiving both a magna cum laude, and Masters of Architecture.
+She worked for Philip Johnson in the 80’s and taught at the University of Virginia, New Jersey Institute of Technology and her alma mater. '
+  - title: Aislinn McNamara
+    title_role: Communications and Programs Coordinator
+    image: "/v1618333453/Amcnamara_headshot_18_rospy6.jpg"
+    description: "Aislinn is the Communications and Program Coordinator for Beverly Willis Architecture Foundation.
+Aislinn earned her MFA from Städelschule in Frankfurt am Main, Germany, and her BFA from the University of Oxford, UK.
+She has exhibited sculpture and drawings and performed collaboratively with artists internationally, and has participated in a writing program at Aarhus Litturaturcenter, Denmark.
+Aislinn has worked on a number of international publishing and art projects, including leading research on and providing editorial assistance with ‘The One and The Many’, a public sculpture by artist Peter Randall-Page located in Fitzroy Place, London, UK. \nIn 2016, Aislinn participated in the Montreal Biennial, and in 2017, she participated in the Litturaturfest in Aarhus, Denmark, showcasing international writers and artists."
+- template: portrait-gallery-template
+  include_left-hand_column_text_: true
+  lefthand_text:
+    header_type: Medium Header
+    text: Staff

 ---
 <!-- <img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937006/s_170713_webview_xiipdh.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937099/JoanBlumenfeld_jwkiz9.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937147/2017_Burton_Melissa_01_980x780_mbfswt.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937178/sml_DiMaggio_Peter_headshot_n6xpkd.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937222/PatriciaHarrisHeadshot-2-e1454609739415_pokx25.jpg"><div class="main-two-up">